-Course Policies
+Course Policies:

-- Understanding that writing is a process, most writing assignments will involve multiple drafts to enable students to generate accurate, concise, well-written material. - All assignments must be word-processed or type written - Assignments are due on the dates set by the instructor.
+- Understanding that writing is a process, most writing assignments will involve multiple drafts to enable students to generate accurate, concise, well-written material. - All assignments must be word-processed or type written. - Assignments are due on the dates set by the instructor.
 If you feel you have a valid reason for an extension, please request the extension prior to the due date.
-Unauthorized late assignments will have a 10% per day late penalty applied.
+Unauthorized late assignments will have a 10% per day late penalty applied. - All assignments must be completed to receive a grade for this course.
+If you fail to complete an assignment, you will be assigned a grade of Incomplete.

-- All assignments must be completed to receive a grade for this course.
-If you fail to complete an assignment, you will be assigned a grade of Incomplete. - In addition to the graded course assignments, you will be expected to complete various assignments outside of class.
+- In addition to the graded course assignments, you will be expected to complete various assignments outside of class.
 Such assignments will be graded credit/non-credit.
-To receive a grade in BA1020, all assignments in this category must be completed. - Regular attendance is critical for success in BA 1020.
+To receive a grade in BA 1020, all assignments in this category must be completed. - Regular attendance is critical for success in BA 1020.
 Attendance will be taken at every class and lab.
 Attendance includes arriving to class on time and being prepared by having assigned homework and readings complete. - In the event that you miss a class, it is your responsibility to acquire the material missed and to complete assigned readings, in-class work and assigned homework. - Should you not hand in an assignment in class when due, the following procedures should be followed: - 1.
-Advise me that your assignment has not been completed. - 2.
-After making yourself a copy, deliver the assignment to the cashier's office and ask her to put it in my mailbox.
-Do not slide it under my door. - 3.
-Confirm that I have received the work. - If you must miss a quiz, please advise me before the quiz is administered.
-(A message on my voicemail is fine.)
+Advise the instructor that your assignment has not been completed. - After making yourself a copy, deliver the assignment to the Cashier's office and ask for it to be put in the instructor's mailbox.
+Please ask the cashier to stamp the date on the assignment.
+Do not slide it under the instructor's door. - 3.
+Confirm that the assignment has been received. - If you must miss a quiz, please advise the instructor before the quiz is administered.
+(A message on voicemail is fine.)
 You will then be given the opportunity to write the quiz at a later time.
 An unexcused absence from a quiz will result in a grade of 0.
 Please know that missing a quiz is considered an alarming situation.
 Only the most urgent and extreme reasons are considered acceptable. - Records retention: Class records and quizzes will be maintained for one year after the last day of this course.
 These records will then be destroyed in a secure manner.
 Any unclaimed student projects may be kept and shown as examples for future classes if consent is granted.